 9. The Case of Hana and Alice (2015)

 The brainchild of one of my favorite live-action directors, Shunji Iwai’s first foray into animated territory is an incredibly sweet and comfy slice-of-life film.
 The characters are lovable, the soundtrack is beautiful (composed by Iwai himself), and the backgrounds are gorgeous.
-The combination of CGI and rotoscoping for the characters doesn’t look too good, but it’s the only flaw in an otherwise perfect movie.
+The combination of CGI and rotoscoping for the characters doesn’t look too good, but it’s the only flaw in an otherwise perfect Anime Movie.

 10. Night is Short, Walk on Girl (2017)